 Lavailable_PRS and Tprs are calculated by only considering the PRS resources in the indicated resources sets overlapping with both the MG and the indicated time window(s).

-Note: For the purpose of calculating TPRS, only the PRS resources fully or partially covered by the MG are considered.
+Kp,PRS is a scaling factor for a positioning frequency layer to be measured within the associated measurement gap pattern, which is defined as Kp,PRS = Ntotal / Navailable for UE configured with concurrent measurement gap, and Kp,PRS = 1 for UE not configured with concurrent measurement gap.

+When periodic time window(s) are configured by the LMF, for a window W of duration max(TPRS, MGRP_max, Twindow), where MGRP_max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the positioning frequency layer, and starting at the beginning of any associated gap occasions covering the PRS occasion and the periodic time window:

+Ntotal is the total number of associated gap occasions covering PRS occasions and the periodic time window(s) within the window W, including both dropped and non-dropped instances of the associated measurement gap within the window W, and

+Navailable is the number of non-dropped associated gap occasions covering PRS occasions and the periodic time window(s) within the window W, after further accounting for MG collisions by applying the selected gap collision rule

+Requirements do not apply if Navailable =0.

+Otherwise, for a window W of duration max(TPRS, MGRP_max), where MGRP_max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the positioning frequency layer, and starting at the beginning of any associated gap occasions covering the PRS occasion:

+Ntotal is the total number of associated gap occasions covering PRS occasions within the window W, including both dropped and non-dropped instances of the associated measurement gap within the window, and

+Navailable is the number of non-dropped associated gap occasions covering PRS occasions within the window W, after further accounting for MG collisions by applying the selected gap collision rule

+Requirements do not apply if Navailable =0.

 Except for deferred MT-LR as defined in clause 4.1a.5 [TS 23.273], the time TRSCPD with RSTD starts from the first time window (TRSCPD) configured by LMF within MG instance aligned with a DL PRS resource(s) in the assistance data after both the NR-TDOA-ProvideAssistanceData message and NR-TDOA-RequestLocationInformation message are delivered from LMF to the physical layer of UE via LPP [34].

 For deferred MT-LR with other event than “Periodic Location” as defined in clause 4.1a.5.1 [TS 23.273], the time TRSCPD with RSTD starts from the first time window (TRSCPD) configured by LMF within MG instance aligned with a DL PRS resource(s) in the assistance data after the associated event(s) occurs.